wittfabian/djangae/djangae/contrib/mappers/README.md

 1. You can optionally pass any additional args and/or kwargs to the `.start()` method, which will then be passed into to each call of the `.map()` method for you.

 Note that currently only the 'map' stage is implemented.
 There is currently no reduce stage, but you could contribute it :-).

+# Helpful functions

+## djangae.contrib.mappers.defer_iteration

+This function takes a queryset and a callback, and also optionally a shard_size and a _queue.
+It defers background tasks to iterate over the entire queryset on the specified task queue calling your callback function each time.